Miami Orange Bowl: Commemorative marker

-As part of the new Marlins Park, Miami-Dade County Art in Public Places have commissioned Daniel Arsham/Snarkitecture to design a public artwork to commemorate the Miami Orange Bowl.
+As part of the new Marlins Park, the home field of the Miami Marlins of Major League Baseball, Miami-Dade County Art in Public Places commissioned Daniel Arsham and Snarkitecture to design a public art work to commemorate the Miami Orange Bowl.
 Their project uses the letters from the original "Miami Orange Bowl" sign as the basis for the 10 ft orange concrete letters rearranged across the east plaza of the new ballpark so that they form new words as visitors move around them.